 I recently bought a fitness tracker.
-After reading reviews until I was practically blind, I decided on the UP 24 by Jawbone .
+After reading reviews until I was practically blind, I decided on the Fitbit Alta .

 This thing is amazing!
 It tracks steps, calories and even your sleep!
 I haven’t slept since 1982 so I suppose that feature is lost on me…but the other stuff is pretty cool!
 It’s wireless and syncs up to my phone, it vibrates when I haven’t moved for 30 minutes, now if it would just get me a Latte!
 Give it a year huh?

 I was surprised to see I track about 6000 steps without trying.
 Mostly because the Corporate Starbucks building where I work is freakin’ huge!
 I have to walk about three quarters of a mile from my car to my desk, so that’s a pretty good head start on my steps.
 My exercise of choice is swimming and the device isn’t completely waterproof, but you can add activity manually.
 Oh I do love a new techy toy!
 Here is what it looks like on your phone – I’ve yet to get to 10,000 steps which is my goal..someday….